 Although there is no cure for achalasia, there are options available to patients in the management of their symptoms.
 It is important for patients to understand that none of the available treatments are expected to restore normal contractions in the esophagus but are designed to weaken the LES muscle to the point that is no longer prevents the passage of food into the stomach.
 The three primary treatment options for patients with achalasia include drug therapy, balloon (pneumatic) dilation (stretching), or surgery.

 Drug therapy — Oral pharmacologic therapies are the least invasive option for treating achalasia.
 Calcium channel blockers and long-acting nitrates are the two most common medications used in the treatment of achalasia because they have LES muscle-relaxing effects.
 These drugs may decrease patient symptoms, but many people find that long-term pharmacologic therapy is ineffective and is often associated with unpleasant side effects such as headaches, low blood pressure (hypotension), and swelling of the feet.
 Additionally, the medications may become less effective over time.
-Therefore, drug therapy is usually only recommended for patients who are not healthy enough or do not wish to have other treatment options.
+Therefore, order lisinopril online drug therapy is usually only recommended for patients who are not healthy enough or do not wish to have other treatment options.

 Botulinum toxin (Botox) injection — Botulinum toxin injections temporarily paralyze the nerves that signal the LES to contract.
 The procedure is performed during endoscopy, while the patient is sedated and the botulinum toxin is injected through the lining of the esophagus directly into the LES muscle.
 Most patients (>75%) realize symptom relief in the first month following the injection, and 35 to 41% of patients still experience benefit twelve months after the initial injection.
 However, the therapeutic effect eventually wears off and repeat injections are often required in a significant portion of patients.
 Botox injection is more likely to be effective in older patients and in those who have a vigorous form of achalasia.
 Vigorous achalasia is typically characterized by pain described as sharp, cramping, and spasmodic in nature, usually in the esophageal and epigastric regions and often referred through to the back or up the base of the neck and ears.
 Importantly, the use of Botox injection into the LES may increase the difficulty in performing a surgical myotomy in the future.